Icarium2/HackerNews/README.md

 - As a user I should be able to edit my account email, password and biography.
 [X]
 - As a user I should be able to upload a profile avatar image.
 [X]
 - As a user I should be able to create new posts with title, link and description.
 [X]
-- As a user I should be able to edit my posts. [-]
+- As a user I should be able to edit my posts.
+[X]
 - As a user I should be able to delete my posts.
 [X]
 - As a user I'm able to view most upvoted posts.
 [X]
 - As a user I'm able to view new posts.
 [X]